 In the past, due to being dominated by the Chinese feudal regime, our ancestors had no other choice but to use Chinese characters in written documents and Vietnamese in daily communication.

-Therefore, ancient Vietnamese texts were all written in Chinese characters, following the ancient grammar and style.
-Therefore, texts, temples, shrines, clan houses, steles, parallel sentences, worship banners, etc., Chinese literature following the ancient grammar and style were commonly used.
+Therefore, ancient Vietnamese texts were all written in Chinese characters, following ancient grammar and style.
+Therefore, texts, temples, shrines, clan temples, steles, parallel sentences, worship banners, etc., Chinese literature following ancient grammar and style were commonly used.

 With the spirit of independence, our ancestors found a way to escape this situation by inventing Nom script.
-Nom script is actually modified Chinese characters, borrowing pronunciation or meaning to create Vietnamese words, reading Vietnamese meaning.
-Therefore, when a person speaks or writes Nom script, that person is writing Chinese characters but has been re-created into Vietnamese pronunciation, only Vietnamese people can understand when reading and listening.
+Nom script is actually modified Chinese characters, borrowing pronunciation or word meaning to create Vietnamese words, reading Vietnamese meaning.
+Therefore, when a person speaks or writes Nom script, that means that person writes Chinese characters but has been re-created into Vietnamese pronunciation, only Vietnamese people can understand when reading and listening.

-Nowadays, few people can read Chinese characters, but on the steles and nameplates of many clan temples, shrines, etc., they are written in Chinese characters with ancient grammar.
-Instead of writing in Quoc Ngu: Nguyen clan temple (Le, Huynh, Tran...) or Nguyen clan ancestral temple (Le, Huynh, Tran...) are written in Chinese characters: 阮(黎,黃, 陈...) 祠堂 (Nguyen (Le, Huynh, Tran)... ancestral temple).
+Nowadays, how many people can read Chinese characters?
+Yet, on the steles and nameplates of many clan temples, shrines, etc., they are written in Chinese characters with ancient grammar.
+Instead of writing in Quoc Ngu: Nguyen clan temple (Le, Huynh, Tran...) or Nguyen clan temple (Le, Huynh, Tran...) are written in Chinese characters: 阮(黎,黃, 陈...) 祠堂 (Nguyen (Le, Huynh, Tran)... ancestral temple).

 Sometimes, a Nom sentence with the same meaning is added below.
-With its Chinese writing and ancient grammar, few people today can read and understand it, let alone in the future.
+With its Chinese writing and ancient grammar, few people can read and understand it today, let alone in the future.

 In writing and reading prayers, Vietnamese people have always communicated with each other in Vietnamese, but when making offerings, people pray in Chinese characters with an ancient grammar style, which is still applied today.
 Here is an example of a passage in the memorial prayer: “Vietnam country, Quang Nam province, … district, … commune, … village, … region.
-The fifth year… month… day… Today, for the internal descendants…, the seventh generation… the whole family, men and women, of all ages, sincerely and carefully use the offerings of incense, candles, wine, green rice, flowers and fruits, and pay homage to the rituals… Tri te vu…”.
+This year… month… day… Today, for the sake of the inner grandson…, the seventh generation…, the whole family, men and women, of all ages, sincerely and carefully use the offerings of incense, candles, wine, green rice, flowers and fruits, and pay homage to the rituals of the second-class… Tri te vu…”.
 Reading/listening to this prayer, how many of you understand the meaning of the sentences and words?

 Source